julienco44/aws-review-analysis/README.md

 3. Profanity results stored in S3 trigger sentiment analysis Lambda
 4. All stages update DynamoDB for user tracking and banning logic

-This implementation uses **real AWS Lambda function invocations** via the AWS API to ensure authentic serverless behavior as required by the assignment.
+This implementation uses **AWS Lambda function invocations** via the AWS API to ensure authentic serverless behavior.